Meet the Musicians!

 Katrina has been working with In Harmony since the project began in 2012.
 At Hawthorn Primary School, she currently leads the Debussy Woodwind Ensemble, as well as working with Reception and after school groups.

 Originally from Bristol, Annie took up the clarinet at the age of 8 and went on to study at the Royal Academy of Music in London.
 After graduating, she worked for BBC Radio 3 before moving to Newcastle.
 She has played in many orchestras including Royal Northern Sinfonia and taught woodwind, but predominantly Clarinet, throughout the region.
-Positions include Programme Leader for wind and brass for the Step Up programme at Sage Gateshead and she has been involved with In Harmony since its inception.
+Positions include Programme Leader for wind and brass for the Step Up programme at The Glasshouse International Centre for Music and she has been involved with In Harmony since its inception.
 Annie enjoys travelling and cooking and going to visit her two grown up children.

 Northumberland born, Jo Montgomery started playing the violin at the age of 4 and studied at Chetham’s School of Music from the age of 13.
 She went on to study in London at the Guildhall School of Music and Drama where she performed in string quartets and on West End shows whilst still a student.

 Jo has a varied musical life combining teaching with string quartet playing and orchestral work, having performed and recorded with the BBC Philharmonic, Ulster Orchestra and Royal Northern Sinfonia.
 She has worked with the Royal Shakespeare Company touring company playing an on stage role in the Taming of the Shrew.

 Jo has been teaching at In Harmony for the past 6 years, highlights have been.... team teaching with Andrew Lloyd Webber, taking the children to perform at the Philharmonic Hall, Liverpool and working with the reception children, who are so fabulous.